lambdamikel/Busch-2090/README.md

 and the [`busch2090`](./busch2090/) 2021 Arduino Uno R3 version will
 be continued.
 The PCB Gerbers will follow shortly.

-#### The Microtronic Mega Emulator Version 3 - Updated Firmware
+### The Microtronic Mega Emulator Version 3 - Updated Firmware

 An updated firmware (January 2022) for the [Microtronic Mega Emulator Version 3 from 2016](./README.old.md)
 is [available here.](busch2090-mega-v4/).

-Like the 2016 version, it supports speech output via the Emic-2 speech synthesizer.
+Like the 2016 version, it supports speech output over the Emic-2 speech synthesizer.
 Please refer to the [2016 documentation for further details.](./README.old.md)